intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 handling of unusual conditions.

-Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusal behaviour, can be harnessed to reduce occurrences of aberrant implementations.
+Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusual behaviour, can be harnessed to reduce occurrences of aberrant implementations.
 Choosing to generate fatal errors for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.